Efficient Fraud Detection Using Deep Boosting Decision Trees: Benchmarks

+\begin{itemize} \item[$\bullet$] Random Forest (RF): Random Forest is an ensemble learning method that is widely used in classification and regression problems \cite{ho1998random}.
+According to the default hyperparameters of sklearn.RandomForestClassifier, we set the depth of decision tree as 4, and the number of decision trees as 100.

+\item[$\bullet$] Gaussian Naive Bayes (NB): Gaussian Naive Bayes is a probabilistic classification algorithm based on Bayes theorem with strong independence assumptions \cite{john2013estimating}.
+In line with the default of sklearn.GaussianNB, We set the portion of the largest variance of all features as $1e^{-9}$.

-\begin{itemize} \item[$\bullet$] AdaBoost: AdaBoost is one of the most commonly-used boosting algorithms, and it has proven to be effective and easy to implement in various classification problems.
-We set the depth of tree to 4, the number of weak classifiers to 40 and learning ratio to 0.1.
+\item[$\bullet$] AdaBoost: AdaBoost is one of the most commonly-used boosting algorithms, and it has proven to be effective and easy to implement in various classification problems.
+According to the default of sklearn.AdaBoostClassifier, we set the depth of tree as 4, the number of weak classifiers 100 and learning ratio 0.1.

+\item[$\bullet$] XGBoost: XGBoost is an optimized distributed gradient boosting algorithm designed to be highly efficient, flexible and portable.
+On the basis of the hyperparameter settings of other boosting algorithms, we set the depth of tree as 4, the number of weak classifiers 100 and learning ratio 0.1.

-\item[$\bullet$] GBDT: GBDT is the classic of gradient boosting method.
-We set the depth of tree to 4, the number of weak classifiers to 40 and learning ratio to 0.1.
+\item[$\bullet$] LightGBM: LightGBM is a gradient boosting framework with decision tree as the base learner.
+We set the depth of tree as 4, the number of weak classifiers 100 and learning ratio 0.1.

 \item[$\bullet$] SMOTBoost: A hybrid method that uses AdaBoost.M2 and SMOTE method (a commonly used over-sampling approach for data balancing) to detect fraud events.
-We set the depth of tree to 4, the number of weak classifiers to 40 and learning ratio to 0.1.
+We set the depth of tree as 4, the number of weak classifiers 100 and learning ratio 0.1.

 \item[$\bullet$] RUSBoost: A hybrid method that uses AdaBoost.M2 and random under-sampling methods to detect fraud events.
-We set the depth of tree to 4, the number of weak classifiers to 40 and learning ratio to 0.1.
+We set the depth of tree as 4, the number of weak classifiers 100 and learning ratio 0.1.

 \item[$\bullet$] Self-Paced Ensemble: Self-Paced Ensemble uses an under-sampling + ensemble strategy for boosting-like serial training, and gets an additive model to detect fraud events.
-We set the number of estimators to 40 and base estimator to DecisionTreeClassifier. \end{itemize} \end{spacing}
+We set the number of estimators as 100 and base estimator as decision tree with depth 4.